 8. Plain, Unsweetened Yogurt

 Yogurt is a probiotic, and the healthy bacteria it contains can help balance your dog's GI tract.
-Like olive oil, many vets will recommend adding a teaspoon or two of plain, unsweetened yogurt to your dog's meals 2-3 times a week.
+Like olive oil, many vets recommend adding a teaspoon or two of plain, unsweetened yogurt to your dog's meals 2-3 times a week.

 Keep in mind, however, that some dogs have trouble digesting yogurt.
-Always consult with your vet before adding this food to your pup's diet.
+Always consult your vet before adding this food to your pup's diet.